woosting/turris-notes/howtos/lxc/container-creation.md

     btrfs subvolume snapshot /srv/lxc/<containername> /srv/lxc/SNAPSHOTS/<containername>/<date-time(iso_8601)_note>
     ```

-    > SITUATIONAL: In case you do not have a target directory yet:
+    > SITUATIONAL: In case you don't have a snapshot target directory yet:
     >
     > 1. Create a directory to aggrecontainer-snapshot aggregation directory (if it does not exist yet):
     >